Benetton B201: Design and development

 In season testing was extensive, as they got to grips with the aerodynamic and engine challenges.
 A major update to the B201 at the midpoint of 2001 allowed a significant improvement for the second half of the year.

-The B201 was once again title sponsored by Japanese tobacco company, Mild Seven and finished in a pale blue colour.
-Many of the sponsors from 2000 were retained including D2, Marconi and Korean Air.
-When Mild Seven were unable to display logos at races, the drivers names instead replaced their logo on the engine cover.

 Racing performance

 The season started poorly for the B201.
 Fisichella qualified 17th at Albert Park, after losing time due to reliability issues.
 He later described the B201 as undriveable.
 In the race, both cars were lapped by the field and Button retired late due an exhaust problem.
 At the second round in Malaysia, the car was still struggling throughout practice and qualifying.
-In the race, only Button finished - in 11th - which marked the teams best result.
+In the race, only Button finished - in 11th - which marked the team's best result.
 The B201 finally scored a point at Brazil, when Fisichella finished in sixth place.

 As the season moved into Europe, reliability issues continued to hamper the B201's performance.
 Fisichella would retire in San Marino and Monaco, whilst neither car finished the Austrian Grand Prix.
 Button nearly scored points in Monaco, where the team had shown pace throughout the weekend, but would finish seventh.

 After a double retirement in Canada, the team returned to the European Grand Prix with confidence in a new launch control system to be used for the first time on the B201.
 Whilst some improvements were noted during practice, both cars finished outside the top 10.
 Further developments were added to the B201 ahead of the next race in France, although results did not notably improve until the German Grand Prix.
 For the first time, both cars finished in the points with Fisichella in fourth, and Button fifth.
 However, after this success, both cars would retire from the next race and Button from the following two.

 The B201's best finish would come in Belgium, with Fisichella finishing third in a chaotic race that was red flagged in the opening laps, before being restarted.

 No further points were added to the team total after this race, and the B201 scored a total of 10 points with Benetton finishing the season in seventh place in the Constructors Championship.
 Overall, the team vastly improved the results in the second half of the season in contrast to the previous 1998–2000 seasons.

+Performance

+in the 6/2001 Autozeitung they found the Benetton B201 had a performance of:

+Sponsorship and livery

+The livery was similar to the previous season with subtle changes on the dark blue graphics.
+Many of the sponsors from 2000 were retained including D2 (in place with Vodafone), Marconi and Korean Air.
+PlayStation 2 joined as one of the team's major sponsors.

+Benetton used the Mild Seven logos, except at the French, British and United States Grand Prix, where they were replaced with their driver names or "Benetton".

+At the United States Grand Prix, an American flag was featured on the side of the car, in response to the September 11 attacks.